siebenrock/covid-updates/LEARNINGS.md

 ## Deployment

-- The COVID API was deployed to Render as web service in its own docker container; it can be found at https://covid-api.onrender.com
+- The Covid data API was deployed to Render as web service in its own docker container; it can be found at https://covid-api.onrender.com
 - We used an AWS - EC2 (Ubuntu OS) Instance to deploy the User API which can be accessed at http://3.12.83.161:5000/